tideworks/spartan-launcher/README.md

 If the sub command is a worker child process command, spartan sees to it that a child process is spawned to carry out the command.
 Once again the client mode process prints any output to `stdout`.

 We have already seen above that a supervisor process can use the `Spartan.invokeCommand` API call to cause a worker child process to be spawned.
 In that case the supervisor process will be receiving the output of the child process.
-The spartan client mode process was active just long enough for getting the sub command recognized and spawned as a child process then it went away.

 It is very easy to now do Java programming which makes use of spawned child processes.
 But it is also super easy to write shell scripts that invoke sub commands and do things with their output.
 Thus **spartan** brings the Java programming language fully into the embrace of true Linux platform power - service daemons, command line shell interaction, shell scripts, compatible use of process pids, Linux commands (`ps`, `kill`, `top`), Linux user account for controlling permissions access, etc., etc. Everything Linux aficionados do with Linux native programs written in C or C++, they can now easily do with Java programs.
 In a sense, **spartan** makes Java a first class citizen of the Linux platform.

 ### Requirements for building `spartan`:

-**Spartan** has been built and tested on RedHat/Centos distros of 6.7 and 7.4 (and Fedora 26, 27 as well as Ubuntu 14.04.5).
+**Spartan** has been built and tested on RedHat/Centos distros of 6.7 and 7.4 (and Fedora 26, 27 as well as Ubuntu 14.04.5 - when Docker containerized, Spartan-based programs have run on CentOS 6.1 distro!)
 Spartan consist of both Java and C++11 source code.
 It is built via the Java build tool, Maven.
 A Maven plugin is used to invoke `cmake`, which in turn compiles and links the C++ source code using GNU g++ compiler.
 Here are build provisioning prerequisites:

 - **Java SDK 1.8.0**
 - **Maven 3.x.x**
-- **cmake 2.8.11 through cmake 3.10.0**
+- **cmake 2.8.11 through cmake 3.13.x**
-- **g++ 4.8.4 (C++11) through g++ 7.2.1 (C++17)** (the spartan code base is currently C++11 compliant)
+- **g++ 4.8.x (C++11) through g++ 8.2.x (C++17)** (the spartan code base is currently C++11 compliant)
 - **popt-devel C library** (locate a package dialed in closely to your Linux distro version)
     - for RedHat/Centos 6.7 through 7.x:
       [popt-devel-1.13-16.el7.x86_64.rpm](https://centos.pkgs.org/7/centos-x86_64/popt-devel-1.13-16.el7.x86_64.rpm.html)